 As we’ve documented before, the Cockatoo Inn went through some tough times over the decades.
 One of its toughest challenges came in 1958, when a fire ripped through the successful establishment and destroyed it entirely.
-At the time, a user remembered biking through the burnt Cockatoo’s remains as a child.
+At the time, a user remembered biking through the Cockatoo’s burnt remains as a child.
 Given the cloud of organized crime hanging over the Cockatoo, there were doubts about how the fire started.
-He heard rumors of the fire being intentional, and witnessed two men standing in the rubble the morning after the fire.
+The user heard rumors of the fire being intentional, and witnessed two men standing in the rubble the morning after the fire.

 Mobsters, you say?

-Conflating those two things, he questioned whether this was some sort of criminal act by what he called “mobsters”.
+Conflating those two things, he questioned whether this was some sort of criminal act by what he labeled, “mobsters”.
 To put things into context, the Cockatoo had its run-ins with the law.
 It was raided for gambling in September of 1949.
 Even before Andy Lococo ran it, the Cockatoo Cafe had a reputation for being an illegal bookie joint.

 Were these allegations true?
 Definitive evidence would be unlikely to surface now, but there are certainly those who strongly feel one way or the other.
 However, one piece of documentation may change that.